shopify-apac-ts/shopify-roblox-sample/README.md

 ### 4. Test and debug
 1. Click the play button to test the game and click the checkout button shown up in the screen which shows Shopify checkout.

-### 5. Publish the Roblox
+### 5. Publish the experience to Roblox
-1. Click File -> Publish to Roblox and you can play it in real [Roblox](roblox.com/) world!👍
+1. Click File -> Publish to Roblox and you can play it in real [Roblox](https://roblox.com/) world!👍
-2. You have to install Roblox client app (not Studio) for iOS / Android / Desktop to play your experience (browser play is not supported)
+2. You have to install **Roblox client app (not Studio)** for iOS / Android / Desktop to play your experience (browser play is not supported)

 ## TIPS
 - **As of Nov.
-2025, only US players can buy Shopify products in Roblox**, but you can buy yourself products while you are not US account.
+2025, only US players can buy Shopify products in Roblox**, but you can buy yourself products in yourself experiences even though you are not US account.
-- You can customize Roblox product details page and integration with Shopify Metafields too.
+- You can customize Roblox product details page and integration with **Shopify Metafields** too.
 Check [their devlopment page](https://create.roblox.com/docs/production/monetization/commerce-products).